The Harness

 Managing memory isn't only about what you keep.
 It's about where you put it.
 The model has no memory of yesterday.
 Every call, it reads the whole conversation fresh, top to bottom, so where a sentence sits is when it happened.
 Hand it a price in the middle of the conversation and it narrates the lookup: "let me just pull that up...".
 Move the same sentence up into the system prompt, the part it reads as what was already true before you spoke, and now it just says the price, flat, the way you recite your own phone number.
 Same fact, same model.
 The only thing that moved was where in the story the sentence sat.
 Everyone knows position changes what a model pays attention to.
 Fewer notice it changes what the model thinks it is.

 When I think about what actually breaks as a system grows, and Easy AI now runs tens of billions of tokens a month, it's almost never that the model got dumber.
 It's that the context got messy.
-Reliability at scale is a memory problem wearing a model's clothes.
+The thing everyone books as a model problem is almost always a memory problem.

 Control is what lets you trust it